14 Wacky Ways to Cut Expenses Quickly

 7. Call Old Friends

 One of the highest variable costs for young professionals is going out to eat and drink with friends.
-At a time when you are balancing your discretionary income, removing this expense from your budget can add cash back into your monthly budget.
+When you are balancing your discretionary income, removing this expense from your budget can add cash back into your monthly budget.

 Social spending is essential for mental health and well-being, so instead of incurring this expense, an alternative cost-effective method could be to try and reconnect with old friends.
 Call or FaceTime someone you want to reconnect with, such as an old friend, new friend, or family member you haven’t talked to recently.
 Connecting with old friends can usher in gratitude, social interaction, and fulfillment for free.